neos/neos-development-collection/Neos.Neos/Documentation/References/NodeTypeDefinition.rst

       ``collapsed``
         If the group should be collapsed by default (true or false).
 If left empty, the group will be expanded.
   ``creationDialog``
     Creation dialog elements configuration.
-See :ref:`node-creation-dialog` for more details.
+See `Node Creation Dialog Configuration`_ for more details.
 ``properties``
   A list of named properties for this node type.
 For each property the following settings are available.